JeremyTubongbanua/Bailey-x-Twitch/README.md

 # About
 Bailey is a basil plant that I display live on my Twitch.
+A follow will sprinkle some water on Bailey while a subscribe will flood Bailey's pot with water.

 # Listen for Events on StreamLabs
 ## Installing SocketIO